V Hydrae: Variability

+In the 1870s, Benjamin Apthorp Gould suspected that the star is variable, based on observations with opera glasses.
+In May 1888, Seth Carlo Chandler confirmed that the star is variable, citing observations from 1797 through 1879, and he derived a period of 535 days, which is very close to the currently accepted value.
+Later that year, Chandler included the star with its variable star designation, V Hydrae, in his Catalogue of Variable Stars.

 V Hydrae is a semiregular variable star of type SRa, sometimes considered to be a Mira variable.
-It pulsates with a period of 530 days and a brightness range of 1-2 magnitudes, but also shows deep fades at intervals of about 6,160 days when it may drop below magnitude 12.
+It pulsates with a period of 530 days and a brightness range of 1-2 magnitudes, but also shows deep fades at intervals of about 17.5 years when it may drop below magnitude 12.

 Evolutionary stage

 V Hydrae is a late carbon star, an asymptotic giant branch (AGB) star that has dredged up sufficient material from its interior to have more carbon in its atmosphere than oxygen.
 The rate of mass loss from V Hydrae indicates that it is almost at the end of the AGB stage and about to lose its atmosphere completely and form a planetary nebula.
 It is sometimes considered to be a post-AGB object.

 Companions

 V Hydrae has a visible binary companion 46" distant.
 It is a magnitude 11.5 K0 giant.

-V Hydrae also has an unseen companion in an 8.5 year orbit, inferred by its ultraviolet excess and eruptions associated with the periastron passage.
+V Hydrae also has an unseen companion inferred by its ultraviolet excess and radial-velocity monitoring.
 It has been suggested that the steep drops in brightness every 17 years or so are caused by obscuration by a cloud associated with the companion passing in front of the giant star.
+A study in 2024 used astrometry and radial velocity measurements and constrained the orbital parameters of the companion, as well as its mass, being 36% larger than the mass of the primary and equivalent to 2.6 times the mass of the Sun.